kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 ## Building and pushing the VM-operator manifest

-Run `make release-vm-operator` to build vm-operator, manifests, and image to the VSphere staging bucket.
+Run `make release-vm-operator` to build build & publish vm-operator manifest and image to the CAPV staging bucket.

-Note: we are maintaining a copy of those artefacts to ensure CAPV test isolation and to allow small customizations that makes it easier to run the vm-operator in the "limited version of the supervisor", but this might change in future.
+Note: we are maintaining a copy of those artefacts to ensure CAPV test isolation and to allow small customizations that makes it easier to run the vm-operator in the "limited version of the supervisor", but this might change in the future.

 ## Tilt for CAPV in supervisor mode using vcsim